aivec/wordpress-router/README.md

 This package provides a routing library for WordPress with WordPress specific wrappers such as nonce verification and admin role checking.
 The backbone of this package uses [FastRoute](https://github.com/nikic/FastRoute), a small and succinct route resolver. `FastRoute` is also the route resolver used by the popular micro-framework [Slim](http://www.slimframework.com/).

 ## The Problem
-Routing in WordPress is terrible.
-It relies solely on `$_POST` object keys to resolve routes if you go with their traditional way of registering AJAX handlers.
-You could use WordPress' relatively new [REST APIs](https://developer.wordpress.org/rest-api/), but I've foregone that option because it requires that you [know the permalink settings upfront](https://developer.wordpress.org/rest-api/key-concepts/).
-It also doesn't provide generic middleware handling, instead opting to provide only 'validate' and 'sanitize' callbacks.
-They also use large options arrays as arguments to functions rather than providing named methods (why do they always do this?
-You get *NO intellisense* with this approach).
-I also have a number of personal gripes with WP standards... (not PSR-4 compliant, absolutely dreadful styling rules, etc.)
+Routing in WordPress is a pain for plugin authors.
+It relies solely on `$_POST` object keys to resolve routes if you go with their traditional way of registering AJAX handlers via `admin-ajax.php`.
+You could use WordPress' relatively new [REST APIs](https://developer.wordpress.org/rest-api/), but I've foregone that option because you don't have control of *when* routes are resolved.
+This is important to developers who create extensions for other plugins where the load order is out of their control.
+This package also differs from WordPress' implementation in that it doesn't provide `validate` and `sanitize` callbacks, opting instead for generic middleware handling.

 ## Installation
 Install with [composer](https://getcomposer.org/):